Open Access FAQS

-Open Access to publications arising from research grants is mandated by some funders, eg Wellcome Trust and RCUK and the European Commission under the Seventh Framework Programme (FP7) and Horizon 2020.
+Open Access to publications arising from research grants is mandated by most funders, eg Wellcome Trust, UKRI, and the European Commission under the Seventh Framework Programme (FP7) and Horizon 2020.

-To be eligible for submission to the post-2014 REF, authors’ final peer-reviewed manuscripts of journal articles and conference papers must have been deposited in an institutional or subject repository on acceptance for publication from 1 April 2016, see the Higher Education Funding Council for England website for more details.
+To be eligible for submission to REF2021, authors’ final peer-reviewed manuscripts of journal articles and conference papers must have been deposited in an institutional or subject repository on acceptance for publication from 1 April 2016, see the UKRI, Research England website for more details.

-Future funding streams and conditions of awards will be assessed by compliance levels, so researchers are strongly urged to publish in compliance as soon as possible.
+Future funding streams and conditions of awards will be assessed by compliance levels, so researchers are strongly urged to publish in compliance.

 WestminsterResearch is included in national and global registries including the Registry of Open Access Repositories (ROAR) and the Directory of Open Access Repositories (OpenDOAR).
 WestminsterResearch publications also feed into University of Westminster authors’ publicly visible ‘Staff Profile’ web pages.

 Publications you have produced in an academic capacity should be included in WestminsterResearch.
 You must comply with any restrictions on use agreed with your publisher when signing a contract for publication.
-A useful website to find a summary of permissions that are normally given as part of each publisher's copyright transfer agreement is RoMEO.
-For new publications, please contact the WestminsterResearch Administrator as soon as the output is accepted for publication.
-It can then be added as pending publication/in-press and updated once publication occurs.
+A useful website to find a summary of permissions that are normally given as part of each publisher's copyright transfer agreement is SHERPA/RoMEO.
+New publications should be added as soon as they are accepted for publication.
+Outputs can be defined as ‘in press’ or ‘online first’ and updated once publication occurs.

 You may have heard that you are not allowed to make articles you have written freely available online in this way.
-However, the majority of publishers will allow the author to deposit a post-print.
-A post-print is a final peer-reviewed manuscript as accepted for publication.
-Publishers usually describe these post-prints as the final draft author manuscript, as accepted for publication, including modifications based on referees’ suggestions, but before it has undergone copy-editing and proof correction.
+However, the majority of publishers will allow the author to deposit the final peer-reviewed Accepted Author Manuscript (AAM), or post-print.
+Publishers usually describe these AAM’s as the final draft author manuscript, as accepted for publication, including modifications based on referees’ suggestions, before it has undergone copy-editing and proof correction.

-RoMEO contains the policies of many publishers, some of whom may stipulate an embargo period following publication, indicating how much time must elapse before you make your paper freely available.
+RoMEO contains the policies of many publishers, some of whom may stipulate an embargo period following publication, indicating how much time must elapse before the paper is made freely available.
 If you have never assigned any of your rights under copyright or license to a third party, you are free to add this information to WestminsterResearch.

 A Versions Toolkit has been developed as a practical guide to help authors when taking decisions about disseminating research on the Web.
 Download the toolkit.

 An APC is a fee paid to the publisher of a journal to make an article free at point of access.
 This is Gold Open Access.
-While Open Access principles promote free availability of research and scholarly output, research papers are not cost free to publish.
+While open access principles promote free availability of research and scholarly output, research papers are not free to publish.
 The cost of publication is moved from the reader (via subscriptions and paywalls) to the creator (via the APC).
+In practice APCs are often paid by the employer, or funding body.

 Yes - the policy applies to students’ peer reviewed journal articles or conference publications resulting from research at least partially funded by RCUK.